2/2/2019 – 100M

 Access at all locations.
-No parking at Gate, Damnation, or Far Side.
+No parking at Gate, Nature Center, Damnation, or Far Side.
 No tents at the Start/Finish, but pop up shelters allowed.

 Link to list:

 Crew instructions/directions: Best places to crew are at Dogwood (Start/Finish) and Nature Center.
 There is one road in and out of the park, Park Road, and the distance from Dogwood to Nature Center is about 1 mile.
-Parking is very limited at Nature Center, so it’s best to walk/run/bike, as you have plenty of time to get between the two aid stations.
+No parking at Nature Center, so it’s best to walk/run/bike, as you have plenty of time to get between the two aid stations.

 100M – Allowed to start from any aid station after 50 miles.
 Only one pacer at a time, no muling, if age 60+ you can have a pacer the entire race